ninabarzh/broomstick/content/posts/backdoors.md

 ## Implications for ordinary people (that is, you and me)

 What does all this mean for the person reading this on a phone, hoping the battery lasts the day?
 Quite a lot.
-Your banking app, your medical portal, your family WhatsApp group—they all rely on encryption.
+Your banking app, your medical portal, your family WhatsApp group, they all rely on encryption.
 Introduce a backdoor, and you may as well post your credit card number on the office noticeboard.

 When [China was caught](https://www.reuters.com/world/china/china-exploited-backdoors-us-firms-2024-05-14/)